-“Pharmaceutical product”: Means means any substance capable of preventing, treating human or animal diseases and any other substance intended for administration to a human being or an animal in order to diagnose diseases, restore, correct or carry out modification of organic or mental functions.
-It also means products used in disinfecting premises which food and drugs are manufactured, prepared or stored, cleaning hospitals, equipment and farm houses.

-“Quality Audit”; Means inspection of medical devices and in-vitro diagnostics manufacturing facilities for the purpose of establishing compliance to ISO 13485:2016

-“Regional Harmonization initiative”: Means programs aimed at complementing regulatory activities within the regions i.e. EAC for the purpose of making efficient use of resources.
-Under these arrangements, inspections are conducted jointly and the outcomes are recognized by the member states; and

 “Site master file”: Means a document containing specific information about the activities undertaken in the pharmaceutical manufacturing site and is usually prepared by the manufacturer.

-Virtual inspection means inspections that are performed off-site through the use of enhanced communication and information technology to fulfil a legal requirement of an on-site inspection.
+“Virtual inspection” means inspections that are performed off-site through the use of enhanced communication and information technology to fulfil a legal requirement of an on-site inspection.
 The only difference from on-site inspection is that the inspector is not physically present at the inspection sit

 INTRODUCTION